skroutz/cogy/README.md

 *(Note that custom helpers also have access to the default helpers like `handle`, `args` etc.)*

-Then we could have a command like this:
+Then we could have a command that makes use of the helper:

 ```ruby
 on "shop_address", desc: "Returns the user's Shop address" do